Mass spectrometry: the mechanics

 J. J. Thomson’s cathode ray experiment

-Mass spectrometry is an analytical technique that makes use of an instrument called a mass spectrometer to identify and quantify ions based on their mass-to-charge ratios.
+Mass spectrometry is an analytical technique that utilises an instrument called a mass spectrometer to identify and quantify ions based on their mass-to-charge ratios.
 J. J. Thomson, an English physicist, constructed one of the earliest mass spectrometers (see diagram below) and demonstrated in an experiment in 1897 that atoms are made of subatomic particles called electrons.
 Using the spectrometer, he determined the charge-to-mass ratio of an electron.

 N_{2}(g)\overset{uv}{\rightleftharpoons}{N_{2}}^{+}(g)+e^{-}